Quasi-Oracle Estimation of Heterogeneous Treatment Effects: The R-Learner in Action

 \subsection{Application to a Voting Study}

 To see how the $R$-learner works in practice, we consider an example motivated by \citet*{arceneaux2006comparing}, who studied the effect of paid get-out-the-vote calls on voter turnout.
 A common difficulty in comparing the accuracy of heterogeneous treatment effect estimators on real data is that we do not have access to the ground truth.
-From this perspective, a major advantage of this application is that \citet{arceneaux2006comparing} found no effect of get-out-the-vote calls on voter turnout, and so we know what the correct answer is.
-We then ``spike'' the original dataset with a synthetic treatment effect $\tau^*(\cdot)$ such as to make the task of estimating heterogeneous treatment effects non-trivial.
+From this perspective, a major advantage of this application is that \citet{arceneaux2006comparing} found no effect of get-out-the-vote calls on voter turnout, which suggests that the underlying effect is close to nonexistant.
+We then spike the original dataset with a synthetic treatment effect $\tau^*(\cdot)$ such as to make the task of estimating heterogeneous treatment effects non-trivial.
 In other words, both the baseline signal and propensity scores are from real data; however, $\tau^*(\cdot)$ is chosen by us, and so we can check whether different methods in fact succeed in recovering it.

-The dataset of \citet{arceneaux2006comparing} has many covariates that are highly predictive of turnout, and the original study assigned people to the treatment and control condition with variable probabilities, resulting in a non-negligible amount of confounding.\footnote{The design of \citet{arceneaux2006comparing} was randomized separately by state and competitiveness of the election.
+The design of \citet{arceneaux2006comparing} was randomized separately by state and competitiveness of the election, and accounting for varying treatment propensities is necessary for obtaining correct causal effects: A naive analysis ignoring variable treatment propensities estimates the average effect of a single get-out-the-vote call on turnout as 4\%, whereas an appropriate analysis finds with high confidence that any treatment effect must be smaller than 1\% in absolute value.
 Although the randomization probabilities were known to the experimenters, we here hide them from our algorithm, and require it to learn a model \smash{$\he(\cdot)$} for the treatment propensities.
-We also note that, in the original data, not all voters assigned to be contacted could in fact answer the phone call, meaning that all effects should be interpreted as intent to treat effects.} A naive analysis (without correcting for variable treatment propensities) estimates the average intent to treat effect of a single get-out-the-vote call on turnout as 4\%; however, an appropriate analysis finds with high confidence that any treatment effect must be smaller than 1\% in absolute value.
-The full sample has $n = 1,895,468$ observations, of which $n_1 = 59,264$ were assigned treatment.
+We also note that, in the original data, not all voters assigned to be contacted could in fact answer the phone call, meaning that all effects should be interpreted as intent to treat effects.
 We focus on $d = 11$ covariates (including state, county, age, gender, etc.).
 Both the outcome $Y$ and the treatment $W$ are binary.
+The full sample has $1,895,468$ observations, of which $59,264$ were assigned treatment.
+For our analysis, we focused on a subset of $148,160$ samples containing all the treated units and a random subset of the controls; thus, 2/5 of our analysis sample was treated.
+We further divided this sample into a training set of size 100,000, a test set of size 25,000, and a holdout set with the rest.